 - While the butter melts, trim off and discard any browned bits from the ends of the endives and any bruised or browning exterior leaves.
 When the butter is melted, lay the endives in a single layer in the pan.
 Sprinkle them with the lemon juice and salt.
 Pour the water down along the side of the pan (you don't want to wash off the salt you've just sprinkled on).
 If you want to cut the bitterness in the final dish even further than the braising will do alone, sprinkle the endives with the sugar.

 - Cover the pan.
 You want a nice, tight fit with the lid.
 If steam is escaping, lay a piece of foil over the pan and then put on the lid.
-Or, cut a piece of parchment paper to fit in the pan directly over the endives and then cover the pan (sometimes I do this even with a tight-fitting lid).
+Or, cut a piece of parchment paper to fit in the pan directly over the endives and then cover the pan (feel free to do this even with a tight-fitting lid; it helps the endives brown evenly).

 - Method 1: Reduce the heat to low.
 Let the endives cook, undisturbed, until they are very tender, about 30 minutes.